goodbyekansas/nedryland/docs/src/deployment.md

 ```

 This example defines three deploy targets: `functions`, `local`, and `prod`.
 The targets are normal
-Nix targets and can be invoked with `nix-build -A functions/local/prod`.
+Nix targets and can be invoked with `nix-build -A functions` or `nix-build -A local` or `nix-build
+-A prod`.